tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ```

 The semantics here are that each new instance is allowed to create variables in each `@tf.method` once.
-The simple recommendation would be "always use `@tf.method` on methods, use `@tf.defun` for functions outside of a class".
+The simple recommendation would be "always use `@tf.method` on methods, use `@tf.function` for functions outside of a class".

-In the above example, if `increment` was decorated with `@tf.defun` instead, then the `model2.increment()` call would raise an exception (as per `defun`s stated behavior of disallowing state creation on anything but the first trace).
-However, if the method didn't create any state then `@tf.defun` or `@tf.method` would both have the same effect.
+In the above example, if `increment` was decorated with `@tf.function` instead, then the `model2.increment()` call would raise an exception (as per `function`s stated behavior of disallowing state creation on anything but the first trace).
+However, if the method didn't create any state then `@tf.function` or `@tf.method` would both have the same effect.

 In addition, as long as all variable creation/initialization happens while we are tracing, we should be able to support exporting the initialization graph when exporting a `SavedModel` or `MetaGraphDef`.

 ### Transitioning from 1.x

-The definition of `tf.defun` above is careful to check that invoking a decorated Python function would have the same behavior as invoking an undecorated function.
+The definition of `tf.function` above is careful to check that invoking a decorated Python function would have the same behavior as invoking an undecorated function.
 This is to guard against it being passed code from TensorFlow v1.x that expects to only be called once (and relies on things like graph collections to track which variables are created), for example:

 ```python